PharmaLedger-IMI/helm-charts/usecases/new-network/readme.md

 1. Use the _new-network_ plugin to generate the cryptographic material for the Quorum node.
    The execution of the plugin will produce:
    1. _new-network.plugin.json_ file that will contain all the generated information, like account, node public crypto data, genesis data.
-The json file will be used by the helm charts.
+The json file will be used by the new-network helm charts.
+This file will be preserved in the private repository.
+      This file is also used in two ways:
+       1. to generate the configmaps for the deplyment of the Quorum Node (see step 4.2)
+       2. in the postinstall step of the helm chart (in 4.2) to generate shared configurations and upload it in the shared repository (documented in https://github.com/PharmaLedger-IMI/helm-charts/edit/master/usecases/new-network/sharedFolderStructure.md)

-   2. _new-network.plugin.secrets.json_ file that will contain all the private information like private keys/passwords/etc. of the blockchain account and node.
+   3. _new-network.plugin.secrets.json_ file that will contain all the private information like private keys/passwords/etc. of the blockchain account and node.
+This file will be preserved in the private repository.

 ```shell
 helm new-network -i ./values.yaml -o .